webzakimbo/bcome-read-the-docs/docs/source/registry/registry-examples.rst

     shortcut_command: "sudo puppetserver ca list --all"
     group: certificates

-Any namespace with a breadcrumb matching the regular expression ``/gcp:(dev|prod):xops:puppet/`` would have the list_certs method hook available to it.
+Any node with a breadcrumb matching the regular expression ``/gcp:(dev|prod):xops:puppet/`` would have the list_certs method hook available to it.

 Internal Hooks
 --------------

 An Internal Hook allows for the invoking of Internal ruby scripts.

 Below I declare a method hook to a custom orchestration class - ``SystemStatus``.
-The namespace context in which the class is invoked would be made available to the orchestration script instance via the ``@node`` instance variable.
+The node context in which the class is invoked would be made available to the orchestration script instance via the ``@node`` instance variable.

 .. code-block:: bash